Search This Blog

 At a dinner party on April 7, 1889, at the home of Browning's friend the artist Rudolf Lehmann, an Edison cylinder phonograph recording was made of Browning reciting part of How They Brought the Good News from Ghent to Aix (and forgetting the words).
 When the recording was played on December 12, 1890 on the anniversary of his death, at a gathering of his admirers, it was said to be the first time anyone's voice "had been heard from beyond the grave."

-John Lennon & Yoko Ono were inspired by the poetry of Robert and Elizabeth Browning.
-They often joked they were the reincarnated spirits of "Bob and Liz".
-Two tracks, "Let Me Count The Ways" and "Grow Old with Me" on the Milk and Honey album were inspired by the poetry of Bob and Liz.
+John Lennon and Yoko Ono were smitten with the poetry of Robert and Elizabeth Browning.
+They even playfully considered themselves the reincarnated souls of the famous couple - "Bob and Liz"!
+This shared passion spilled over into their music.
+Tracks like "Let Me Count The Ways" and "Grow Old with Me" on their album Milk and Honey were clearly influenced by the Brownings' romantic verses.

 Clifford T Ward's "Home Thoughts From Abroad" is a tribute to Robert Browning.
 "You know, Home Thoughts From Abroad is such a beautiful poem And I know how Robert Browning must have felt.
 'Cause I'm feeling the same way about you."